da3dsoul/Additional-Buildcraft-Objects/README.md

 * Placement rules:
-Must be placed on 2 fence posts (or nether fence) must not have any opaque blocks within 2 blocks at its height or 1 below Can NOT push energy to the east (over the blades, they don't rotate)
+Must be placed on 2 fence posts (or nether fence).
+Must not have any opaque blocks within 2 blocks at its height or 1 below.
+Can NOT push energy to the east (over the blades, they don't rotate).

 Windmill energy rules are grouped into two sections: Plains and Hills.